kt3k/kocha/README.md

 ## timeout(timeout)

-Sets the timeout duration to the current suite.
+Sets the timeout duration to the test cases or the test suites.

-## retris(n)
+## retries(n)

-Sets the retry count of the test cases.
+Sets the retry count of the test cases or the test suites.

 # Goals